 Hong Kong

-The Faster Payment System (FPS) is used in Hong Kong since 2018.
-261 million payments were made in real time in 2021, this amount corresponds to 7.3% of the total transactions and 16.8% of the total amount transacted.
-For the ACI, in 2026 the percentages could jump to 22.8% and 27.7%.
+The Faster Payment System (FPS) has been used in Hong Kong since 2018.
+261 million payments were made in real time in 2021, this amount corresponds to 7.3% of the total transactions and 16.8% of the total value transacted.
+According to ACI, by 2026 the percentages may jump to 22.8% and 27.7%.

 In Hong Kong most of the population purchases of higher values are common such as real estate and cars, so the amount of transactions used are smaller only than high values.